 Nonetheless, it is one giant party and everyone is just looking for a good time!
-Keep reading for more on St Patricks Day in Chicago!
+Keep reading for more on St Patrick’s Day Chicago checklist

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-This is, personally, the best part about St Patrick’s Day in Chicago, and the most notable.
+This is, personally, the best part of the St Patrick’s Day Chicago checklist, and the most notable.

 Starting at 9am on St Patrick’s Day in Chicago, 40 pounds of dye begins to be dumped into the river.
 After trial and error, the city found that 40 pounds was just enough to keep the river green for just one day.

 The dye is actually an orange powder, and you can line up along the river to watch the dyeing process!
 It is fun to watch, although it can get busy along the riverfront, so get there early!